youminds/youminds-sportticker/README.md

 - Activate SSH
 - Expand the filesystem
 - Set the hostname to your choice or use "sportticker"
-- Enter sudo reboot
+- Enter "sudo reboot"
 - Check your router if Raspberry connected the WLAN
 - Open a terminal window on windows or iOS
-- Enter "ssh pi@sportticker" or "ssh pi@<THE WLAN IP>"
+- Enter "ssh pi@sportticker" or "ssh pi@[THE WLAN IP]"
 - Enter your passwort
 - You may now switch off the Raspberry, disconnect the keyboard and the monitor, leave the WLAN stick and switch the raspberry on again.
 - Log in again via terminal window and SSH